initMAX/Zabbix-Items-LinkedIn-Followers/README.md

 ![Image of prepsocessing creation](images/preprocessing.png "Image of prepsocessing creation")

+## Testing and banana moment

-## And we're almost done, now let's test the item.
+And we're almost done, now let's test the item.

 Clik on **Test** button and then click on **Get value and test** and .....
 BANANA 🍌 🙂 (thanks [Steve DESTIVELLE](https://www.linkedin.com/in/steve-destivelle-88b6b389/) )

 ![Image of item testing](images/test.png "Image of item testing")

+# APIend

-## Now save the item and you are done.
+Now save the item and you are done.

 Enjoy the growing numbers of folowers on LinkedIn profile without API.  🙂